halolimat/LNEx/README.md

 The installation process requires 3 stages: Provision, Configuration, Launch.

-Once the installation is complete you can create a LNExAPI user and utilze the LNExAPI client Python package to interact with the API.
+Once the installation is complete you can create a LNExAPI user and utilize the LNExAPI client Python package to interact with the API.

 ### Technology